rwmacleod/sparts/README.md

 ## Example Illustration

-The biggest challenge to obtaining a complete Open Source Bill of Materials (OSS-BOM) for manufactured products (along with the corresponding compliance artifacts) arise because software parts are provided by multiple different suppliers and sub-suppliers.
+The biggest challenge to obtaining a complete Open Source Bill of Materials (OSS-BOM) for manufactured products (along with the corresponding compliance artifacts) arises because software parts are provided by multiple different suppliers and sub-suppliers.
 Consider the simple example illustrated below where three different suppliers provide software parts used in the manufacturing of a video camera V sold by manufacturer M. Supplier S1 delivers the microprocessor accompanied by the firmware and software drivers.
 Supplier S2 assembles and delivers the Linux runtime operating system and Supplier S3 delivers the applications that manage the camera display, menu and various functions.
 Ideally, when camera V ships, it should be accompanied by a single compliance envelope that contains, as a minimum, a list of all the open source parts incorporated by the various suppliers (OSS BOMs); the mandatory source code and legal notices.

 <p align="center"><img src="./docs/images/video-camera-arch.png" width="710" height="475"/>
 <br><br>